 Qualified dependents of veterans may also be eligible for disability benefits.7

 Are you looking for an inpatient or outpatient rehabilitation center that is designed for veterans?
-Contact American Addiction Centers today at and discover whether your benefits will cover the full or partial extent of addiction treatment.
+Contact American Addiction Centers today at There, an admissions advisor can help you create a treatment plan and verify your insurance coverage over the phone.

 Can You Lose VA Disability Benefits from Substance Abuse?